steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

 ## Commit Notes

 #### General
-    Preserve Project during Edit.

     Reference properties override the foreign key if different.
         True only for PUT or all HTTP?

     Projects
-        Active Project
-            ValidatedHandler.ValidateReferences
+        ModelReferenceValidator
             Verify that reference properties belong to the active Project.
-                ProjectId
-                    Assign to active project if null.

         Projects
             DbInitializer: FindByName must filter by project.